 Changing your style truly starts here, so I’ve broken this first part down into two steps.

 First, you want to get an idea of where you want your style to go.
 Second, you want to sort through your pieces to make your closet reflect that new vibe.

 Step 1a) Make a mood board

-I suggest doing this on Pinterest, because there are so many images and it’s really user friendly.
+I suggest doing this on Pinterest because there are so many images and it’s really user-friendly.
 (You can also use Instagram collections for this, though my instructions below assume you’re using Pinterest.)

 Start by googling celebrities or influencers whose style you like and pinning their looks to a board.
 The more images you pin, the better Pinterest will get at finding more ideas that fit your taste.
-Remember not only is this an ongoing process, your taste evolves, so maybe in a year or even just a month your board will look different, and that’s perfectly fine.
+Remember not only is this an ongoing process, but your taste also evolves, so maybe in a year or even just a month your board will look different, and that’s perfectly fine.